Assistant Coach: Utah (2011-present)

 Assistant Coach: Iowa State (1984-85)

 Graduate Assistant Coach: Ohio State (1982-84)

-Willette White enters her second season as an assistant coach at Utah, bringing over 28 years of coaching experience to the program.
+Willette White enters her third season as an assistant coach at Utah, bringing over 29 years of coaching experience to the program.
 She serves as the co-recruiting coordinator, academic liaison and sports information liaison with an on-court focus on perimeter player development, scouting and practice instruction.